kaibrune/focus/README.md

 # focus - extension-based distraction blocker

-focus is a forked version of LeechBlock – a productivity tool designed to block those time-wasting sites that can suck the life out of your working day.
+focus is a forked version of [Leechblock](https://github.com/proginosko/LeechBlockNG-chrome) – a productivity tool designed to block those time-wasting sites that can suck the life out of your working day.
+More information on the features [here](https://www.proginosko.com/leechblock/).

 ## 🔥 Additions to LeechBlock included in focus